samtaggart/data_threefold_projects_friends/info/projects/greenedgecloud/greenedgecloud.md

 [ecosystem]
 # can be chosen from: experiencecreator, experiencepartner, solutionprovider, farmer, systemintegrator
 categories =
-# can be chosen from: tftgranted (receiving TFT Grant), planetfirstalliance (memeber of Planet First Alliance)
+# can be chosen from: tftgranted (receiving TFT Grant)
 badges =

 ```